 The Wellsville Mountains are located in Wasatch-Cache National Forest

-There are no fees for climbing in these mountains.
+There are no fees for hiking in these mountains.

 The following rules apply: